FutureInfinite/Apexa/README.md

 The solution uses typical Dependency Injection but some aspects of DI injection into constructors were not possible so manual construction was done.

 # Execution
 - The general design of the solution is API-based using Microsoft development technology.
 I can see no direct access to the solution without using advanced tools like Powershell.
-And I did not have enough time to investigate how to use it.
 - The solution was extended and a REST-based service was put together to demonstrate/give access to the underlying data operations.
 	-	Apexa.REST.Service
 		- This service provides HTTP access points to the data operations.